 When you're preparing your study plan, make sure to refer to the documents made available below.

-The next MRCPI Paediatrics Part II Clinical examination in Dublin, Ireland will take place November/December 2021.
+The next MRCPI Paediatrics Part II Clinical examination in Ireland will take place on 17 and 18 November 2022.
+Applications closed on Wednesday 12 October.

-IMPORTANT: Places in this exam are limited, therefore you may not get a place in this exam when you first apply.
-You will not be asked to pay the exam fee upon first application, if you are successful in your application you will receive an email after closing date for applications with a link for payment and confirmation of your place in the exam.
+IMPORTANT: You will not be asked to pay the exam fee upon first application, if you are successful in your application you will receive an email after the closing date for applications with a link for payment and confirmation of your place in the exam.

 Before you apply, please read our Cancellation policy